-Within the Severn Estuary region there are significant conurbations with populations in excess of 100,000 people, including those around Cardiff, Newport and Bristol.
+Within the Severn Estuary region there are significant conurbations with populations in excess of 100,000 people, such as those around Cardiff, Newport and Bristol.
 There are also many other smaller towns and rural settlements on the extensive coastal plains around the Estuary (Fig. 1).

 Local Authority Areas

-Bristol and Cardiff have the highest total populations within the area, with 428,234 and 346,090 people, respectively3.
+Bristol and Cardiff have the highest total populations within the area, with 428,234 and 346,090 people, respectively3 (2011).
 There is a slightly greater total female than male population in all Severn Estuary local authority districts (Fig. 2).

 The Aging Population